TJ Friedl Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.3 K/9, the seventh-best in the league.
+- The Phillies pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Phillies have a 6.21 team ERA that ranks 28th across all league pitching staffs.
+- The Phillies' 5.64 team ERA ranks 27th across all MLB pitching staffs.

-- Phillies pitchers combine to rank 18th in baseball in home runs given up (10 total, 1.4 per game).
+- Phillies pitchers combine to rank 18th in baseball in home runs allowed (11 total, 1.4 per game).

-- The Phillies will look to Falter (0-1) in his second start of the season.
+- Walker (0-1) takes the mound for the Phillies to make his second start of the season.

-- His most recent time out was on Sunday against the Texas Rangers, when the left-hander went 5 1/3 innings, surrendering two earned runs while giving up seven hits.
+- His last time out came on Monday against the New York Yankees, when the right-hander tossed 4 1/3 innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.